onqtam/headjack/README.md

 TODO
 © 2022-(INFINITY SYMBOL) All of Humanity / Life on Earth / All of Life Licensed openly under a Creative Commons Attribution ShareAlike license v4 (BY-SA)

-TODO: don't mess around with copyright & the book quotes